serc-courses/osn_mp2_template/README.md

-# xv6 revisited and concurrency
+# OSN Monsoon 2023 mini project 3
-OSN Monsoon 2023 mini project 3
+## xv6 revisited and concurrency

-- *when will the pain and suffering end?*
+*when will the pain and suffering end?*

 ## Some pointers/instructions
 - main xv6 source code is present inside `initial_xv6/src` directory.